Guide

 openclaw config set 'plugins.allow' '["nylas"]'

-openclaw config set 'tools.alsoAllow' '["nylas"]'Skip this on older OpenClaw releases that allow all installed plugins by default — the config keys are no-ops if the runtime does not enforce them.
+openclaw config set 'tools.alsoAllow' '["nylas"]'On older OpenClaw releases (before 0.8), all installed plugins are allowed by default.
+The config keys are no-ops if the runtime does not enforce sandboxing.

 2. Configure your API key